 Asahi-Net - asahi-net.jp/en/service/mobile/sim/

-I previously sung Asahi-Net's praises as a solid English-speaking ISP (Life in Japan - English-Speaking Internet Service Provider Asahi Net), and now they offer mobile SIM cards as well.
+Asahi-Net is currently my mobile provider of choice.
+I previously sang Asahi-Net's praises as a solid English-speaking ISP (Life in Japan - English-Speaking Internet Service Provider Asahi Net), and now they offer mobile SIM cards as well.
 As Asahi-Net caters to the foreign crowd, they have an English website.
-However, they do mention that you will need Japanese skills to complete the sign-up process.
+However, they do mention that you will may need some Japanese skills to complete the sign-up process.
+Asahi-Net offers discounts to referrals, so please provide my Asahi Net user ID if/when you sign-up --> sb8d-pvln

 B-Mobile - www.bmobile.ne.jp